News, outreach, and research results featured in the news

 2014: Our article 'Photon trajectories, anomalous velocities and weak measurements: a classical interpretation' [Link] published in the New Journal of Physics has been selected by the editors for inclusion in their exclusive 'Highlights of 2013' collection.
 To mark this achievement they provided a certificate [PDF] formally recognising the inclusion of this article.
 Articles were chosen on the basis of referee endorsement, novelty, scientific impact and broadness of appeal.
 The full list of selected article highlights is available online at http://iopscience.iop.org/1367-2630/page/highlights-of-2013.

-2014: Dr. Nori was a High-school "Science Fair Judge" at a large International School in Tokyo (Seisen International School, which has students from all over the world).
+2014: Dr. F. Nori was a High-school "Science Fair Judge" at a large all-female School in Tokyo (Seisen International School, which has students from all over the world).
 He also presented the awards to all of the winners.

 2014: Our group participated in the annual RIKEN Open House, which attracted over 11,000 people in the one-day-long event (on a Saturday of each April) involving many research groups.
 Approximately 2,000 people visited the very popular booth put together by our group, showcasing educational and entertaining physics exhibits and hands-on activities aimed for the general public.